Segments

 Building shells without tenant fit-out — speculative + warm-shell builds.

 Commercial shell-only permits cover ground-up commercial structures filed with no interior fit-out — speculative builds where the developer ships the shell and tenants execute their own tenant-improvement permits later.
-A useful cohort to track separately from commercial_new because investment + use signals differ: shell-only suggests speculative or pre-leased commercial real estate activity.
+A useful segment to track separately from Commercial New Construction because investment + use signals differ: shell-only suggests speculative or pre-leased commercial real estate activity.

 Browse in Austin